web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/hmr.md

 ### Proxy

-If you are proxying an online page to local development, WebSocket requests will fail to connect.
+WHen you proxy an online site for local development, WebSocket requests will fail to connect.
 You can try configuring `dev.client` to the following values so that HMR requests can reach the local Dev Server.

 ```ts
 export default {